Find the Cheapest Auto Insurance Quotes in Your Area

-We analyzed quotes from 13 companies for two driver profiles: a single 30 year old man, and a single 65 year old man across 30 cities and towns to find out who the cheapest car insurance companies were in Rhode Island.
+We analyzed quotes from nine companies for our profiled driver, a single 30 year old man across 25 cities and towns to find out who the cheapest car insurance companies were in Rhode Island.
 Based on that data, below are the most companies with the best auto insurance rates:

 Find the Cheapest Auto Insurance Quotes in Your Area

-We found that State Farm, USAA, GEICO, and Quincy Mutual had the best car insurance quotes.
-The four carriers averaged an annual premium of $846 for our two drivers, which meant a $535 or 39% savings compared to the 13-company mean.
-We've included California Casualty to round out the top five most affordable companies, although their rates registered slightly higher than average.
-Note that USAA and California Casualty are specialty insurers who only serve the military and their families; and educators, safety officers, nurses, and firefighters, respectively.
+We found that State Farm, Progressive, and GEICO had the best car insurance quotes.
+The three carriers averaged an annual premium of $1,139 for our driver, which meant a $499 or 30% savings compared to the nine-company mean.
+We've included Quincy Mutual and Allstate to round out the top five most affordable companies, with rates 4% below the state average.

 The Most Expensive Car Insurance Companies in Rhode Island

-Peerless, Nationwide, and National Grange Mutual are the three most expensive insurance companies in Rhode Island for our two single male drivers.
-The three quoted an average annual premium of $1,743 for our two guys, who had great driving histories and good credit scores - a cost that was 26% higher than the state average.
+MetLife, Nationwide, and Encompass are the three most expensive insurance companies in Rhode Island for our single male drivers.
+The three quoted an average annual premium of $2,069 for our profiled driver, who had great driving history and good credit scores - a cost that was 26% higher than the state average.
 These rates are for our sample drivers, so it is important for drivers to research their individual quotes from at least three carriers to get the best deal.

-Here is the table of average annual rates for the 13 insurers included in our analysis, ranked from those with the lowest car insurance rates to the highest.
+Here is the table of average annual rates for the nine insurers included in our analysis, ranked from those with the lowest car insurance rates to the highest.

 |Rank||Auto Insurance Company||Average Annual Rates|